 Frequently Asked Questions

-The program is open to candidates from all countries holding a Bachelor's degree in Social Work or in other fields related to Social Work such as Psychology and Social Sciences.
+This program is open to B.A. graduates in Social Work and related fields such as Psychology and Social Sciences.
+We encourage international students to apply.

 Between 20 and 24 students.

 We estimate the cost of living between $800-$950 per month (not including housing).

 No, you do not need to have any knowledge of Hebrew to study in the program.